eclipse-iofog/iofog.org/content/docs/1.3.0/tutorial/deploy-our-microservice.md

 You can either redeploy the entire application using the same steps we just did.
 Iofogctl is smart enough to only patch the required changes to an existing application.

-But you can also directly deploy a microservice !
+But you can also directly deploy a microservice!
 First, let's use `iofogctl` to retrieve the microservice configuration for our `Moving Average` microservice.

 ```console
 $ iofogctl describe microservice 'Moving Average' -o moving-average.yaml